jetify-com/devbox/examples/tutorial/README.md

 You can run scripts using `devbox run <script>`

-For example: you can replay this help text with
+For example: you can replay this help text with:

 ```bash
 devbox run readme